 "Are you sure?"
 I said.

 I pointed at the receipt.
 "It only looks like one cent.
-But doesn't that forty-some dollar charge on the next line pertain to the heater?"
+But doesn't that $40-some charge on the next line pertains to the heater?"

 "No," she said.
 "That's for the recessed light trim kits you bought."